 Listing 19-20: The definition of the Iterator trait that has an associated type Item

-The Iterator trait has an associated type named Item.
-This is a placeholder type, and the next method will return values of type Option<Self::Item>.
-Implementors of this trait will specify the concrete type for Item, and the next method will return an Option containing a value of that concrete type.
+The type Item is a placeholder type, and the next method’s definition shows that it will return values of type Option<Self::Item>.
+Implementors of the Iterator trait will specify the concrete type for Item, and the next method will return an Option containing a value of that concrete type.

-Associated Types Versus Generics
+Associated Types vs. Generics

-This may seem like a similar concept to generics, in that it allows us to define a function without specifying what types it can deal with.
+Associated types might seem like a similar concept to generics, in that they allow us to define a function without specifying what types it can handle.
 So why use associated types?

-Let’s examine the difference with an example that implements the Iterator trait on the Counter struct from Chapter 13.
-In Listing 13-21, we specified that the Item type was u32:
+Let’s examine the difference between the two concepts with an example from Chapter 13 that implements the Iterator trait on the Counter struct.
+In Listing 13-21 on page XX, we specified that the Item type was u32:

+prod: check xref/link listing 13-21

-Filename: src/lib.rs
+src/lib.rs

 impl Iterator for Counter {